Can You Get a DWI in an Autonomous or Self-Driving Vehicle?

 The Truth about the San Francisco Tesla Driver

 What we don’t know from California Highway Patrol’s tweet is how long the vehicle had been stopped, whether the Tesla was still on, and what other facts they have to prove the accused was driving the vehicle.
 Still, the circumstantial evidence of being in the driver’s seat of a vehicle stopped on the Bay Bridge is certainly sufficient for an arrest.
 Those facts may or may not be sufficient to prove the case beyond a reasonable doubt.
+The case has not yet gone to trial.
 Here is more on circumstantial DWI cases.

 DWI cases are rarely as straightforward as they seem.
 Things that could complicate matters including whether or not there were open containers in the car, how long the car had been stopped, and when the accused became intoxicated, if he was intoxicated.